junxit/us-congress-bills-110/metadata.md

 - 2007-03-06 — Mr. Tanner moved to suspend the rules and pass the bill.
 - 2007-03-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2175-2176)
 - 2007-03-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2175-2176)
+- 2007-03-07 — Received in the Senate.
+- 2007-03-09 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 76.